-Join Aaron F. Ross for an in-depth discussion in this video Editing a cloud function, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Editing a cloud function, part of Animating a Landscape with VUE.

 - [Voiceover] The stock clouds provided with VUE look great,…and if you're only rendering a still,…they may be fine,…but the render times might be too long for animation.…In this course we are optimizing for animation.…So far, we've turned the shadows off for the clouds.…Now we're gonna go into the cloud's function graph…and change up the way that the fractal algorithm…generates the clouds to speed up our render times.…Go back into the atmosphere editor,…and we've got our "clouds" tab…and our "uniform simple repeater" layer.…